Kosova Hora: Geography

 Kosova Hora is located about 33 km east of Příbram and 40 km south of Prague.
 Most of the municipality lies in the Benešov Uplands, the southeastern part of the municipal territory lies in the Vlašim Uplands.
 The highest point is a hill at 583 m above sea level.
 The Mastník River flows through the municipality.

 History

 The first written mention of Kosova Hora is from 1272.
 From 1474 until the Battle of White Mountain in 1620, it was property of the Lords of Říčany.
 During their rule, Kosova Hora developed and prospered.
 Jewish community was established.
 Manufactories, ponds and a brewery were founded here.
 After the Battle of White Mountain, Kosova Hora was acquired by Albrecht von Wallenstein, who soon sold it to Sezima of Vrtba.

 The 17th century was the most difficult period for Kosova Hora.
 The village was looted by the Swedish army in 1635, then it burned twice and suffered from plague and cholera epidemics.
 Kosova Hora recovered in the early 18th century.
 From the beginning of the 19th century until 1937, it was owned by the Mladota family.

 Transport

-The I/18 road (the section from Sedlčany to Votice) passes through the municipality.
+The I/18 road (the section from Sedlčany to Votice) runs through the municipality.